MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

 ### Next steps: After policy import

-You should visit the Compliance Portal and validate the policies you just migrated.
+You should visit the Compliance portal and validate the policies you just migrated.

 #### Check Sensitive Information Types